Til Ka Ladoo – Sesame Candy

 Til Ka Ladoo can be also made as burfi.

-19 thoughts on “Til Ka Ladoo – Sesame Candy
+17 responses to “Til Ka Ladoo – Sesame Candy”

 You r an inspiration and the reason why no one has an excuse to not be able to cook.
 Tried the Besan Ka Laddos for the first time with the help of my 88 year old mum, whose favourite Indian Mithai is Besan Ka Laddos.
 She is visiting me from India for a few glorious months!
 They turned out ok but I used brown sugar which is grainy and one can taste the sugar crystals.
 Can I rectify this?
 Heat the Laddos in the microwave, but they might break?
 Also they seem a bit hard, not the melt in your mouth ones you get from the Halwais in India.
 Please advise as to how I can make them better.